 There is no denying the success of many social media platforms.
-Not only can it be seen in the quantity of platforms that exist, but it can also be seen in the revenue that social websites and applications generate.
-For instance, Facebook has 2.4 billion monthly active users during the second quarter of 2019, making it the platform with the most users overall (Market.us, 2020).
-During the same time span, the technological behemoth brought in more than $16 billion in income.
+This is evident not only in the number of platforms that exist but also in the revenue that social websites and applications generate.
+For instance, Meta (which includes Facebook) reported over 3.0 billion monthly active users across its family of apps in 2025, reinforcing its position as the largest social platform network (Meta annual report, 2025).
+During the same period, the company generated more than $40 billion in quarterly revenue, highlighting the scale of the social media industry (Meta annual report, 2025).

 This global social media research summary explores how social media has grown, which sites are the most popular, and how it has permeated the different facets of peoples’ lives.